flushyr/XGBoost-Decision-Tree-Neural-Network-Comparison/README.md

 ### Background
 I found machine learning to be such an interesting course, so I've decided I'd like to focus my career around it.
 I am extremely proud of this assignment since I put a lot of thought into coding, tuning, training, then repeating again.
 I even mixed in some statistical analysis in the form of p-scores in the final comparison.

-We were given a tabular dataset from a scientific research article discussing the evolutionary biology of the fruit fly, Drosophila melanogaster.
+We were given a tabular dataset from a scientific research article discussing the evolutionary biology of the fruit fly, Drosophila melanogaster (Hoffman et al., 2016).
 This dataset includes measurements of thorax length, wing to thorax ratio, and various wing dimensions from five laboratory populations.

 I decided to set the aim of the model to predict whether each fly is classified as Drosophila aldrichi or Drosophila buzzatii.